aehils/go-rest-api/README.md

 }
 ```

-## Update an Album
+## Update an Album by ID

 Method: PUT \
 Endpoint: `/albums/:id` \
 Description: Update the album stored at an ID in the resource list.
+Currently necessary to send a request body complete with all resource parameters.
+A fix for this is pending - you will soon be able to send only the parameter you wish to update for a spcific resource.

+## Delete an Album by ID

+Method: PUT \
+Endpoint: `/albums/:id` \
+Description: Remove a resource from the list where they are stored, identified by its ID.
+(This is an opportunity for me to mention that I will soon be implementing a simpler way of looking up resources: by the names of the artiste, or the album)